-If an emergency were to occur that impacted SUNY-ESF the campus community would be notified in a number of ways.
-If the incident poses an imminent threat a "SUNY NYAlert" would be issued.
-Commonly known as the New York State All-Hazards Alert and Notification system once activated it will notify students, faculty and staff through a number of messaging gateways; email, voice phone, text messaging or fax.
-The campus will also utilize Campus email broadcasts, SUNY-ESF Homepage, person to person contact as well as local media coverage to communicate an emergency.
-The SUNY NY Alert system is tested periodically via a test group as well as annually campus wide.
+If an emergency were to occur that impacted SUNY-ESF, the campus community would be notified in a number of ways.
+If the incident poses an imminent threat to the campus community, the Chief of University Police and/or the Environmental Health and Safety Officer will initiate notification by activating the "SUNY NY-Alert" system.
+Commonly known as the New York State All-Hazards Alert and Notification system, once activated it will notify students, faculty and staff through a number of messaging gateways; email, voice phone, text messaging or fax.
+The campus will also utilize campus email broadcasts, SUNY-ESF Homepage, person to person contact as well as local media coverage to communicate an emergency.
+Alerts sent will contain incident-specific emergency messages and detailed instructions on how to respond to them.
+The SUNY NY-Alert system is maintained by the New York State Emergency Management Office that can be found at: www.semo.state.ny.us.

+SUNY NY-Alert system is tested periodically via a test group as well as annually campus wide.